Business & Society Institute Teaching

 Changemaking Nextgen Leaders

-We develop next-generation systems thinkers and problem solvers through both coursework and hands-on experiences.
+We develop next-generation social impact focused, climate-smart leaders through both coursework and hands-on experiences.

-The institute's Social Enterprise Fellows Program recognizes undergraduate and graduate students demonstrating both a deep interest in social and environmental impact and commitment to Institute’s core focus areas.
-Fellows access hands-on education, exposure and experiences to develop their capabilities as next generation changemakers in a variety of careers and industries.
+We recognize undergraduate and graduate students demonstrating both a deep interest in social and environmental impact and commitment to Institute’s core focus areas.
+Fellows have access hands-on education, exposure and experiences to develop their capabilities as next generation changemakers in a variety of careers and industries.

 Program Benefits